sobingt/Aviyel-Blogs-Review/_posts/2022-01-11-installAndSelfHostTypesense.md

 ## How to install Typesense?

-Typesense installation is simple, quick, and straightforward.
-So, for example, if you want to install Typesense on a Mac, Linux, Windows, or any other platform, simply use or copy paste the following command into your platform's command line, and you're ready to launch your very own search engine.
+The installation of Typesense is simple, quick, and painless.
+So, if you want to install Typesense on a Mac, Linux, Windows, or any other platform, simply follow the instructions below and integrate it into your own platform, and you're ready to launch your very own search engine.

 ##### Windows (WSL)(opens new window)